 Information can be sourced from both primary and secondary data sources.

 Primary data is data that has been collected first-hand by a researcher or practitioners.
 The advantage of primary data sources is that you can tailor the questions to your specific purpose but it can be expensive to collect and analyse.

-Secondary data is data that has already been collected by another a researcher or practitioners.
-The advantages of secondary data are that it is often readily available and inexpensive to obtain however because it was collected and analysed for another purpose it may require time to sort through what you need.
+Secondary data is data that has already been collected by other researchers or practitioners.
+The advantages of secondary data are that it is often readily available and inexpensive to obtain, however because it was collected and analysed for another purpose it may require time to sort through what you need.

 Both types of data can be sourced from a range of methods such as surveys, observations interviews and experiments.

-Below provides a selection of sources of injury data – both quantitative and qualitative from secondary data sources.
+Outlined below are a selection of agencies who provide quantitative and qualitative secondary data sources.
 You may also be able to build partnerships with local agencies and develop data sharing arrangements.